 5. Don’t Assume Fleas Are Gone Prematurely

 Primarily, you have to understand that timing is imperative.
 You must get rid of the fleas and eggs in the whole house and with your pets simultaneously.
-Do not forget that just because you don’t see the fleas, don’t assure that the problem is solved.
-In a week or two the larvae will mature and you’ll be seeing them jumping again in the house.
+Do not forget that just because you don’t see the fleas, doesn’t assure that the problem is solved.
+In a week or two, the larvae will mature and you’ll be seeing them jumping again in the house.